Florida city commissioner resigns following complaints she licked men's faces, groped them

 He said his wife at the time witnessed what happened and almost got into a fight with Oakley because of her actions.
 Marsicano alleged that on numerous occasions, Oakley would hug him and try to kiss him, according to the report.

-In a January 25 meeting, the Florida Commission on Ethics found that Oakley violated that state’s ethics code by “misusing her position by exhibiting inappropriate behavior toward city staff, according to a press release.
+In a Jan.
+25 meeting, the Florida Commission on Ethics found that Oakley violated the state’s ethics code by “misusing her position by exhibiting inappropriate behavior toward city staff, according to a press release.

-A city official also recommended that Oakley be fined a $5,000 penalty and be publicly censured by the governor, the press release states.
+A city official also recommended that Oakley be fined $5,000 and be publicly censured by the governor, the press release states.

 Oakley did not immediately return NBC News' request for comment.

-A spokesman for the City of Madeira Beach said her resignation was accepted Wednesday night by the Board of Commissions.
+A spokesman for the city of Madeira Beach said the board of commissioners accepted her resignation Wednesday night.
 The seat will remain vacant until a March election, the spokesman said.